 - At the end of each period, look at the time and energy spent, for example, on tax exemptions and savings.
 Also, count the hours you spent on administration and bookkeeping.
 Because time is also money.

 - Do you prefer to do your own bookkeeping?
 Then consider digital bookkeeping and the use of an (online) accounting package.

 - Do you have questions about taxes?
-Ask the Tax and Customs Administration (in Dutch).
+Ask the Tax and (in Dutch).
 You can via chat during the workday.

 Handbook on Entrepreneurship

-Use the Tax Administration's Handbook on Entrepreneurship (in Dutch, free pdf download) as a reference.
+Use the Tax Administration's Handbook (in Dutch, free pdf download) as a reference.
 The handbook guides you through your tax rights and obligations and explains which requirements the Tax and Customs Administration imposes on your business administration.
-For basic English information on taxes, consult this page .
+For basic English information on taxes, consult .